Business unusual: leading amid change and transition

 Michelle has thrice hosted the National Day Parade television broadcast, spoken at TEDx Women Singapore and trekked to Mt.
 Everest Base Camp to raise funds for female survivors of war, poverty and injustice.

-Nicholas Sagau is the Chief Product Officer at Rev Media Group, the digital arm of Malaysia’s largest media conglomerates – Media Prima Berhad.
+Nicholas Sagau is the Chief Operating Officer at Rev Media Group, the digital arm of Malaysia’s largest media conglomerates – Media Prima Berhad.
 He drives the strategy implementation and operations of the group’s digital products contributing to the overall group’s vision to be the leading digital-first content and commerce company in Malaysia.
-Nicholas is also the President of the Malaysia Digital Association (MDA) and has a total of 16 years of experience in media in the digital space.

-Nicholas is responsible for setting up many new digital initiatives from Media Prima’s in-house incubator for digital product development to digital platform transformation and as well as driving the group’s vital digital partnerships as part of the Media Prima digital transformation program.
+Nicholas is responsible for setting up many new digital initiatives from the in-house incubator for digital product development to digital platform transformation and as well as driving the group’s vital digital partnerships as part of the Media Prima digital transformation program.

 Phillip Crawley is the Publisher and CEO of The Globe and Mail, Canada’s national newspaper.
-He worked in Europe, Asia and New Zealand before he joined The Globe and Mail in October 1998 as President and COO.
-He was appointed Publisher and CEO in June 1999.
-In print for 165 years, The Globe and Mail has consistently delivered Canada’s best and deepest coverage of national, international and business news.
-With a cumulative six-day readership total of over 2.4 million, The Globe and Mail has a wide and a highly loyal readership.
+He worked in England, Hong Kong and New Zealand before he joined The Globe and Mail in October 1998.
+In print for 178 years, The Globe and Mail has consistently delivered Canada’s best and deepest coverage of national, international and business news.
+It has a cumulative digital and print readership of 5.9M weekly.

 Pia Rehnquist is Editorial Director at Bonnier News Local, that consists of over 40 local and regional Swedish newspapers with almost 500,000 subscribers in total, 200,000 of which are pure digital.
 Previously, she was editor-in-chief at Sydsvenska Dagbladet, one of Sweden’s biggest morning newspapers.
 She is also a member of the WAN-IFRA supervisory board, where she represents the Swedish Media Association.